rdidjurgeit/project2_r.didjurgeit/README.md

 ## Page Elements

-### All Pages

 ### Index Page

-- Delivery information from The rules.
+- Delivery information from The rules.The design philosophy revolves around keeping the learning experience focused and immersive.
+No flashy elements, just you and the knowledge of boating against a backdrop of serene blues.
+The Correct response will be in Green and Next Button wil show up.

 ## Feature Ideas

-### Classes

-- A selection of classes that I consider interesting to be recording to change the outside content .

 ### Content

-- Considering to make a instagram and have a better Foot in the social Media.
+- As we sail through the boundless opportunities of the internet, the thought emerges like a guiding star on the horizon.
+Considering to make an Instagram presence and have a better foot in the social media.
+Later on maybe animation to help visualize.

 ----